97hackbrian/Seeker_ComputerVision/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at brayan.duran.t@ucb.edu.bo

 ## License